 Following are some simple storage and preparation tips that can help reduce or extend food budgets:

-- Store and eat those leftovers!
 There are so many ways to use leftovers – from ready-to-eat lunches to creating new meals from leftover ingredients to freezing them for later use.
 Storing leftovers in air-tight plastic containers can help keep them fresher longer.
 Transfer restaurant leftovers to sealed plastic containers as soon as you get home.
 If you won’t be able to eat your leftovers within a few days, immediately transfer them to plastic containers or sealable bags that are made especially for the freezer.

-- Cook once, eat for a week!
 Planning meals in advance can help save money and precious time.
 About four in five Americans said that plastic food containers and plastic wrap have made planning family meals easier.
 With the help of airtight plastic bags and containers, it’s easy to prepare and conveniently store an entire week’s worth of meals at once.
 This helps planners to purchase ingredients when they’re on sale.

-- Pack your own.
 Packing lunch instead of eating out can save money, and the wide variety of plastic bags and containers available today don’t just keep food fresh, they can help control portion size, which is important when trying to lose or maintain your weight.
 In fact, 56 percent of Americans say they are looking for products that help them practice portion control.
 And for those who are battling the bulge or just trying to eat healthy, there are also new plastic containers and wraps that are designed to keep fruit and vegetables fresher even longer.